rakhundeabhinav/Data-Types-in-C-/README.md

 Using user input with these types helps understand input handling and type-specific behaviors.

 🔹Conclusion:
-We successfully implemented a C++ program using different data types with user input, enhancing understanding of variable types and input/output operations.
+I successfully implemented a C++ program using different data types with user input, enhancing understanding of variable types and input/output operations.